sustainablegrowth/ud4h-hiaa-api/nciv1s-doc.md

-clientid | Email address associated with the client making the request. hm_variant | Name of the health module variant requested, e.g. NCIV1S. baseline_only_request | Boolean indicating that the request if for baseline data only. featurecount | Total number of census block groups in the request. request_processing_time | Total time the API took to fulfill request.
+clientid | Email address associated with the client making the request. hm_variant | Name of the health module variant requested, e.g. NCIV1S. baseline_only_request | Boolean indicating that the request if for baseline data only. custom_request | Boolean indicating that custom fields were detected by the API in the request's 'postjson' parameter featurecount | Total number of census block groups in the request. request_processing_time | Total time the API took to fulfill request.
 This total does not include processing time in the client before or after the request is made. date_time_stamp | When the request was made.